nozsh/home-server-vps-ztnet-init/README.md

 - [ZeroTier](https://www.zerotier.com/)
 - [ZTNet](https://github.com/sinamics/ztnet)

-ZTNet installation script on VPS server. _Tested on VPS running Debian 12._
+ZTNet installation script on VPS server.

+_The script is raw and simple, there aren't a bunch of checks and such.
+Tested on VPS running Debian 12._

 ---